Zaid-maker/dis-giveaway-bot/README.md

 `node .`

 ## Copyright
-Copyright 2020 © All Rights are Reserved | If you are using any part of code please give me credits.
-Thanks
+Copyright 2020 © All Rights are Reserved